hemenkapadia/vagrant-webdev-nfs/README.md

-## What is vagrant-webdev ?
+## What is vagrant-webdev-nfs ?

-vagrant-webdev is a [Vagrant](http://www.vagrantup.com) based development box that can be used to quickly set-up a web development box.
+vagrant-webdev-nfs is a [Vagrant](http://www.vagrantup.com) based development box that can be used to quickly set-up a web development box.
+It is a fork of the [vagrant-webdev](https://bitbucket.org/hemenkapadiapublic/vagrant-webdev) project, but modified to use `nfs` to sync folders between `GUEST` and `HOST` systems rather than the default VirtualBox mechanism. `nfs` is said to provide approx 10 to 100 times better performance than the default VirtualBox one.

 ## What constitutes the development stack ?